CleverYh/sbqhy/README.md

 But it's stupid to use the Apple Pencil or the smart Keyboard to input the code.

-Now I am using my keyboard by USB-C connected.
+Now I am using my keyboard connecting with USB-C.

 # 2020.9.30